 That claim needs a bit of explaining, I know.

-Fear has gotten a bad rap among most human beings.
+Fear has gotten a bad rap.
 And it's not nearly as complicated as we try to make it.
 A simple and useful definition of fear is: An anxious feeling, caused by our anticipation

 of some imagined event or experience.